crowdagger/caribon/README.md

 ================

 * Basic support for french.
-Less than basic support for other languages supported by the snowall (http://snowball.tartarus.org/) project.
+Less than basic support for other languages supported by the Snowball (http://snowball.tartarus.org/) project.
 * Count repetitions either locally (either by ignoring repetitions after a given distance, or using some leak-based algorithm) or globally.